 Comal Park is a 116- acre park located on the South shore of Canyon Lake near Startzville.
-This lakefront park is currently open from April through September as a day-use only facility.
+This lakefront park is currently open from April through September as a first- come, first-serve day-use only facility.
 No reservation is required to enter the park.

-Comal Park has picnic sites, two boat ramps, a pea gravel and sand swim beach, a playground (coming soon), and restrooms throughout the park.
+Comal Park has picnic sites, two boat ramps, a pea gravel and sand swim beach, a playground, and restrooms throughout the park.
 The park has a variety of recreational activities including a sand volleyball court, soccer goals, and four washer pits.